 Don’t be fooled into thinking this game isn’t fun though.
 Gameplay is as tight as it has been for any game in the series, and the narrative is just the right balance of humour and intrigue to keep you playing, while some of the new environments discovered when you visit the various Lanterns’ coloured homeworld in particular really raise the bar for the variety shown in the series.

 Unfortunately this isn’t enough to stop you feeling that the puzzles seem a little undercooked, even for newcomers to the series, and the extending of suits - previously restricted to Batman and Robin - to other characters quickly makes them seem pointless, and you’re left constantly flicking through trying to remember which one is which as they all look different on different characters.
 To Travellers Tales’ credit though, some of the little touches they have brought in really help to bring the characters personalities across by fancy threads alone (The Joker’s explosive jack-in-the-box and Cyborg’s washing machine being particular highlights).

-...multiple hub locations not only makes it difficult to remember where things are, but also no area really feels like a home...
+Multiple hub locations not only make it difficult to remember where things are, but also so that no area really feels like home.

 The hub menu for this game feels like something of a step back from Lego Batman 2 as it loses its open world in favour of a series of hubs connected by portals, including the Watchtower, the Hall of Justice and the Bat Cave.
 Sadly these multiple hub locations not only makes it difficult to remember where things are, but also no area really feels like home, making it less compelling to just amble about and discover side quests and secrets hidden here, there and everywhere.